lorenzwalthert/fallback/README.md

 # fallback

-The goal of fallback is to provide a mechanism for determining the value of arguments of function calls at the time the function is called.
-It extends the concept of default values.
+The goal of fallback is to provide a mechanism for resolving the value of arguments of function calls at the time the function is called.
+It extends the concept of default values but the value resolution can also be used outside of this context.

-See the below example:
+See the below example for the primary use case:

 ``` r
 g <- function(x = 1) x